ktaylor63/southeast/site/content/news/service-protects-eight-gulf-coast-mussels-under-the-endangered-species-act.md

     link: 'https://flic.kr/p/p5ya5G'
     caption: 'Some of the mussel species seen here include the Florida spike, Florida sandshell, southern fatmucket, Suwannee moccasinshell, Florida mapleleaf, iridescent liliput, southern rainbow and downy rainbow.
 Photo by FWC.'
 tags:
+    - Alabama
+    - 'Alabama Pearlshell'
+    - 'Choctaw Bean'
     - Florida
-    - Alabama
+    - 'Fuzzy Pigtoe'
-    - 'Alabama pearlshell'
+    - 'Narrow Pigtoe'
+    - 'Panama City Ecological Services Field Office'
-    - 'Round ebonyshell'
+    - 'Round Ebonyshell'
-    - 'Southern kidneyshell'
+    - 'Southern Kidneyshell'
-    - 'Choctaw bean'
-    - 'Tapered pigtoe'
-    - 'Narrow pigtoe'
-    - 'Southern sandshell'
+    - 'Southern Sandshell'
-    - 'Fuzzy pigtoe'
-    - Panama City
+    - 'Tapered Pigtoe'
-updated: 'October 21st, 2016'
+updated: 'November 15th, 2018'
 ---

 Eight Gulf Coast mussels are in danger of becoming extinct or threatened with extinction in the foreseeable future, the U.S. Fish and Wildlife Service announced today.
 As a result, the Service will protect the species under the Endangered Species Act (ESA) and will continue to work with conservation partners to aid the species’ recovery and address current and future threats.